ajodeh-juma/ngs-academy-africa-nfcore/README.md

     (c).
 Use the `.log` output as input for in the `multiqc` process to summarize and visualize.

-    (b).
+    (d).
 Add a `process` that counts the number of preprocessed reads.
 Print the output in `stdout`.

 2. Run the `workflow` using the `conda` profile.